Best 3 Month Brain Development Toys (inexpensive & easy)

 Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

-• Activity gyms with detachable toys (30-60)- the toys can be used independently later, and are often able to be used independently.
+• Play gyms with removable toys (30-60) – the toys can be detached for standalone play later, and often can be used anyway.

 Inexpensive DIY Development Toys

-• Sensory bottles – Use a clear, sealed bottle filled with colourful objects, water, and baby oil
+• Sensory bottles – Take a clear sealed bottle with colorful items, water and baby oil in them

-• Sock puppets – A sock with a simple face can be a fun visual toy.
+• Sock puppets – A sock with a simple face is an amusing visual toy.

 Integrating Toys into Daily Schedules